sunnyteck1/Async-profile-card/README.md

-Fake Profile Data Generator
+ Profile Card Data Generator

 ‎
 ‎A simple and responsive web application built with HTML, CSS, and JavaScript that fetches and displays fake user profile data from the JSONPlaceholder API.

 ‎
-‎Features
+‎Features:

 ‎
 ‎1.Fetches sample user profiles from a public REST API.